Administrative Assistant Job Description

 Virtual assistants are freelance administrative assistants who work from home.
 They handle jobs similar to traditional assistants, except they work and communicate mostly online.
 Depending on their training, these individuals may perform the job duties of general, medical or legal administrative assistants.

-According to the U.S. Bureau of Labor Statistics (BLS), overall employment for secretaries and administrative assistants was expected to increase 11% from 2008-2018 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), overall employment for secretaries and administrative assistants was expected to increase 12% from 2010-2020 (www.bls.gov).
 The outlook varied greatly depending on the industry in which an individual worked.
-The BLS indicated that growth for general secretaries was only expected to grow five percent, while the projections for executive, legal and medical secretaries were higher.
+For example, the BLS indicated that employment for legal secretaries was only expected to grow 4%, while medical secretary jobs were predicted to increase 41%.

 A high school diploma is the minimum requirement for most entry-level administrative assistant jobs.
 Relevant programs are offered at the associate's degree or certificate levels, which offer coursework in keyboarding, databases management and office administration.
 Programs specific to medical or legal administrative assistants are available, which include courses on the procedures and terminology specific to those fields.
 The BLS indicates that employers of executive-level assistants are increasingly seeking individuals with college degrees.

 Certifications are available for general administrative assistants and specialists.
 Some certifications, such as the Certified Professional Secretary and the Certified Administrative Professional, have experience or educational requirements.
 Both legal and virtual assistants have options for certification that may be based on the type of work they do.
 Passing a certifying exam is often required.